 - Age appropriate: The pillow should be specifically for your baby’s age.
 Luckily, there are a variety of pillows on the market.
 This makes it easy to ensure the one you choose suits your baby’s needs and is safe for sleeping.

-Top 5 Best Baby Flat Head Pillows
+Our Reviews of the 8 Best Baby Flat Head Pillows

 This baby pillow has a rectangular shape, very similar to a traditional pillow.
 The difference is that the center has a slope.
 There is an oval sewn down into the pillowcase to create a cradle for the baby’s head.
 This reduces the pressure on any one place on the head and makes for a more comfortable night’s sleep.
 The design paired with the 3D air net construction and filling will help keep your baby comfortable.